Lionel Barber to step down as Financial Times editor

 Lionel Barber is to step down as editor of the Financial Times, ending a 14-year tenure that put the newspaper on a profitable footing even as its traditional print business was upended.

+He will be replaced by Roula Khalaf, the FT’s deputy editor since 2016.
+“Am thrilled to be appointed the next FT editor.
+What a privilege to follow the great Lionel Barber,” Ms Khalaf tweeted.

-In an email to staff on Tuesday, Mr Barber announced his 34-year career at the paper would end in January when he leaves “the best job in journalism” and is replaced by an unnamed successor.
+In an email to staff on Tuesday, Mr Barber announced his 34-year career at the paper would end in January when he leaves “the best job in journalism”.

 “When I took over as editor, I pledged to restore the gold standard in the FT’s reporting and commentary, and to help the board to build a sustainably profitable business,” he wrote, adding the responsibility had been “a rare privilege and pleasure” during “tumultuous times”.